 How much quinoa can I give my small-breed dog?

-For smaller breeds, start with 1–2 teaspoons mixed into their regular meals.
+In the case of smaller breeds, begin with 1-2 teaspoons added to their usual meals.
 Larger dogs may tolerate up to a tablespoon.
-Consult your vet to adjust portions based on weight and activity level.
+Talk to your vet to change the amounts according to weight and activity level.

 Does quinoa provide better protein than rice or wheat?